 To remove the emergency key, slide the mechanical latch at the top of the Key Fob sideways with your thumb and then pull the key out with your other hand.
+NOTE: When using the emergency key to gain access to your vehicle, be aware that the security alarm may be triggered.
+Insert the Key Fob into the ignition and place the ignition in the ON/RUN mode to disarm the security system.

-Emergency Key Removal (WIN)
+Emergency Key Removal

-KIN Key Fob - If equipped
+Keyless Push Button Ignition Key Fob - If Equipped

-This KIN Key Fob allows the driver to operate the ignition switch with the push of a button, as long as the Remote Keyless Entry (RKE) transmitter is in the passenger compartment.
-The Keyless Ignition Node (KIN) has four operating positions, three of which are labeled and will illuminate when in position.
+This Keyless Push Button Ignition Key Fob allows the driver to operate the ignition switch with the push of a button, as long as the Remote Keyless Entry (RKE) transmitter is in the passenger compartment.
+The Keyless Push Button Ignition has four operating positions, three of which are labeled and will illuminate when in position.
 The three positions are OFF, ACC, and ON/RUN.
 The fourth position is START, during start RUN will illuminate.
 It also contains the Remote Keyless Entry (RKE) transmitter and an emergency key, which stores in the rear of the Key Fob.